valoran-M/Arrakis/README.md

 Since Arrakis is written in OCaml, it can be installed using [opam](https://opam.ocaml.org/), OCaml Package Manager.

+First make sure that opam is up to date:

+`$ opam update`

 Simply run:

 `$ opam install arrakis`